nklinked/otter/README.md

 ##### Argument `-rrca`, `--report-role-collections-assignment`

-Having the argument given, the information about Space roles (SpaceManager, SpaceAuditor, SpaceDeveloper) assigned to users will be collected in the CSV file.
+Having the argument given, the information about Role Collections assigned to users will be collected in the CSV file.

 The produced output will contain following fields: `User GUID`, `User UAA GUID`, `User Name`, `Origin`, `Is Active`, `Is Orphaned`, `Role Collection Name`.